RenderToolbox3/RenderToolboxDocker/README.md

 To get Docker:
  - [install Docker](https://docs.docker.com/installation/)
-   - on ubuntu (might be out-dated, here is an [alternative](https://github.com/DavidBrainard/RenderToolboxDevelop/wiki/Matlab-on-Docker-and-EC2#ssh-to-ec2-instance-and-install-docker-with-support-for-large-containers)): `sudo apt-get install docker docker.io`
+   - on ubuntu: make sure Docker is up to date and able to accommodate large images.
+We have some instructions [here](https://github.com/DavidBrainard/RenderToolboxDevelop/wiki/Matlab-on-Docker-and-EC2#ssh-to-ec2-instance-and-install-docker-with-support-for-large-containers)).
    - on amazon linux: `sudo yum install docker`
  - `sudo service docker start`